Local impacts of pandemic

 The annual Farm and Ranch Day for special kids that was planned April 24 in Golden has been canceled.

 Mineola League of the Arts is closed and all events canceled.
 The annual Art Show has been rescheduled for Sept.
 11.

 APET-SPCA animal rescue in Mineola is closed until further notice.

-Quitman Youth Foundation spring ball season is on hold.
+Quitman Youth Foundation spring ball season has been canceled.

-Alba-Golden Youth Foundation ball season is on hold.
+Alba-Golden Youth Foundation ball season has been canceled.

 Forever Young Activity Center in Quitman closed until further notice.